cra-cerp/CERPVariableManagement/README.md

 1. Download this repository via the green Code button at the top of this page --> "Download ZIP"
 2. Unzip folder
 3. Open a new R session
 4. Run this line of code in R: `devtools::install("replace this with the path to the CERPVariableManagement folder on your machine")`.
-Example: `devtools::install("~/Downloads")`.
+Example: If the unzipped folder is in your Downloads folder, type `devtools::install("~/Downloads/package_CERPVariableManagement/CERPVariableManagement/")`.
 6. If you need to install devtools, type `install.packages("devtools")`

 # What you'll need